-Join Brandon Neill for an in-depth discussion in this video Building a lab environment with AutoLab, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Building a lab environment with AutoLab, part of VMware vSphere 6 Essential Training.

 - In this course,…I will be using AutoLab to create the vSphere environment.…AutoLab is a lab builder kit designed to create…a nested vSphere environment with a minimal amount…of effort.…It can be used with VMWare Workstation,…VMWare Fusion, VMWare Player,…an a bare-metal ESXi host.…In this lab, I will be using VMWare Workstation 11…to create the lab environment.…AutoLab assists with creating all of the virtual machines…necessary for our environment.…